Tension Board climbing: setup, benchmarks, and high-quality sessions

 • Benchmark-focused days for testing progression

-After 4 to 6 weeks of intense training blocks, schedule a deload week with reduced volume and intensity.
-This facilitates recovery and skin regeneration, ensuring sustainable long-term gains.
+After 4 to 6 weeks of intense training blocks, schedule a deload week.

 Progression & testing